-Carcinoma of an unknown primary site is a common clinical syndrome, accounting for approximately 3% of all oncologic diagnoses.
+Carcinoma of an unknown primary site is an uncommon clinical syndrome, accounting for approximately 3% of all oncologic diagnoses.
 Patients in this group are heterogeneous; they have a wide variety of clinical presentations and pathologic findings.
-A patient should be considered to have carcinoma of an unknown primary site when a tumor is detected at one or more metastatic sites and routine evaluation fails to define a primary tumor site.
+A patient should be considered to have carcinoma of an unknown primary site when metastatic cancer is detected at one or more sites and clinical evaluation fails to define a primary tumor site or pattern.

 Unknown primary cancer occurs with approximately equal frequency in men and women, and the prognosis is the same for both.

 As with most epithelial cancers, the incidence of unknown primary cancer increases with advancing age, although a wide age range exists.
 Some evidence suggests that younger patients are more likely to have poorly differentiated histologies.